Legobas/HiLink/README.md

 ## Acknowledgements

-* Thanks to [Kajetan Rzepecki 'Idorobots'](https://github.com/Idorobots) for research and hack
+* Thanks to [Kajetan Rzepecki 'Idorobots'](https://github.com/Idorobots) for research and the reconnect hack
 * Thanks to [AutoIt](https://www.autoitscript.com)
+* Thanks to Logan Hampton and Damien Smith for the [Visual Studio Code AutoIt Extension](https://github.com/loganch/AutoIt-VSCode)